-I am a former educator as well as an organizer/activist who has worked in fostering and supporting community centered struggles for 10 years.
-I am from the global and national south and find inspiration and meaning in fighting alongside the communities I find myself in: queer people of color who are rowdy because we know we deserve more.
-It is the realization of the abolition freedom dream that keeps me connected and accountable to our collective liberation.
+Sarah is a former educator as well as an organizer/activist who has worked in fostering and supporting community centered struggles for 10 years.
+Sarah is from the global and national south and finds inspiration and meaning in fighting alongside the communities they find themself in: queer people of color who are rowdy because we know we deserve more.
+It is the realization of the abolition freedom dream that keeps them connected and accountable to our collective liberation.